IntersectMBO/plutus/plutus-metatheory/src/Type/RenamingSubstitution.lagda.md

 ext-id (S α) = refl
 ```

-This congruence lemma and analogous ones for exts⋆, ren, and
+This congruence lemma and analogous ones for `exts`, `ren`, and
-subst⋆ avoids the use of extensionality when reasoning about equal
+`sub` avoids the use of extensionality when reasoning about equal
 renamings/substitutions as we only need a pointwise version of
 equality.
-If we used the standard library's cong we would need to
+If we used the standard library's `cong` we would need to
 postulate extensionality and our equality proofs wouldn't compute.
 I
 learnt this from Conor McBride.